 or

-Candidates must have passed class XII (or equivalent) Board examination with a minimum of five subjects and be within the category-wise top 20 percentile of successful candidates in their respective Class XII (or equivalent) board examination.
+Passed the class 12 exam or equivalent with a minimum of five subjects, and are among the category-wise top 20 percentile candidates in their board exam.

-The marks scored in the following five subjects will be considered for calculating the aggregate marks and the cut-off marks for fulfilling the top 20 percentile criterion:
+The marks scored in Physics, Chemistry, and Mathematics are considered to calculate the aggregate marks and cut-off marks for fulfilling the top 20 percentile criterion.

 JEE Advanced 2026 Eligibility for Foreign Nationals